Chiniot: Population

 According to the 1998 census, the population of Chiniot Tehsil was 965,124 (included urban 172,522).
 According to the 2017 Census of Pakistan, the city has the population of 278,747.
 The language spoken is Punjabi.

+Languages

+According to the 2023 Census of Pakistan, Chiniot City has an overwhelmingly Punjabi-speaking population, with Punjabi spoken by 88.93% of residents.
+Urdu is the second most common first language at 9.45%, Pashto third with 1.43%, and an additional combined 0.19% of people spoke other languages of Pakistan.

 Economy

 The important products of Chiniot includes silk, cotton, wheat, sugar, rice, milk, pottery, wooden furniture, etc. The city's agricultural economy is largely derived from "canal colonies" established during British rule when a vast network of canals were laid to irrigate Punjab.

 Chiniot is famous for his wooden furniture, and developed as a centre of woodworking given its close proximity to the Chenab River – as timber from Kashmir would be floated down the river towards Chiniot.
 Chiniot's artisans are renowned for their skill, and were employed in the construction of the Taj Mahal and Wazir Khan Mosque.
 The city's metalworkers, along with those of Lahore, were considered the best in Punjab during the British period, and Chinioti designs and were considered superior to those of Hoshiarpur or Jalandhar.
 Ramzan Sugar Mills is located at Faisalabad Road.